 Take in some amazing art for free on Sundays at the Columbus Museum of Art!
 Admission is free all day on Sundays, and there is plenty for everyone at the museum, including space for the little kids to play and explore.

-Columbus Metropolitan Libraries
+Columbus Metropolitan Libraries and Community Libraries

-The schedules are packed with free events and resources for all ages; from story times, Summer reading club, craft classes, book clubs, exercise groups, movie nights, and so much more.
+The schedules are packed with free events and resources for all ages; from story times, Summer reading clubs, craft classes, book clubs, exercise groups, movie nights, and so much more.

 Get fit in Columbus